-Positioning the memory card so its front is facing upwards (towards the monitor screen side of the camera), slide it into the card slot all the way in until you hear it click securely into place.
+Positioning the memory card so its front is facing in the direction of the lens, slide it into the card slot all the way in until you hear it click securely into place.

-3. Close the battery cover.
+3. Close the memory card/terminal cover.